By Zachary Matson

 In a tour, Shudt said a recent test run turned up a few places where pumps and other parts of the system were not yet functioning as intended.
 The plant operators are awaiting parts to arrive and hope to soon run clean water through the entire system as a final test.
 Shudt said he hopes the new system will be operating by the end of January.

-DOUBLE YOUR IMPACT: When you donate to Adirondack Explorer by the end of the year, your gift will be matched, thanks to contributions from our board members and Cloudsplitter Foundation.
+DOUBLE YOUR IMPACT: When you donate to Adirondack Explorer by the end of the year, your gift will be matched, thanks to contributions from our board members.

 The new plant was built in the open spaces of the existing facility the entire plant, which sits just off the Northway near exit 21, is now a collection of new and old buildings, new and old open-air water tanks.
 Some of the buildings will be converted to storage units once the old plant is decommissioned.